Ko Wai Mātou

 The Pouaarahi leads internal cultural confidence within Te Ao Māori, Tangata Pasifika and priority populations.
 In partnership with the Pou Rangahau - Research Engagement Manager, the Pouaarahi facilitates the collaborations of our national pūkenga rangahau (research experts) and, over the life course of Te Niwha, support research development and outcomes across government agencies with iwi Māori and tangata Pasifika.
 The Pouaarahi balances between the two and brings into focus an appropriate development of Knowledge sharing networks that ensures the exchange of mātauranga (knowledge) is aligned to the outcomes of the platform, is grounded in a Te Tiriti o Waitangi principled approach and endures through implementation and thereafter.

-Wini acknowledges the iwi contribution to her cultural capability and capacity to connect with others, and build meaningful relatioships.
+Wini acknowledges the iwi contribution to her cultural capability and capacity to connect with others, and build meaningful relationships.
 The same supported her from a young age, into administration, programme and project coordination, project management, that lead to opportunities across the government sector.
 Wini has since joined Te Niwha from the Ministry for the Environment where she spent her time coordinating engagement with National Māori entities and supporting Te Mana o Te Wai investment and Tū Tiriti workstreams.

 4